nori-dot-eco/contracts/docs/AccessPresetPausable.md

 Revokes a role from an account.

-@dev
+<i>This function allows the role's admin to revoke the role from other accounts.

 ##### Requirements:

-- The contract must not be paused.
+- The contract must not be paused.</i>

 | Name | Type | Description |
 | ---- | ---- | ----------- |